-- are pregnant or may become pregnant.
-TYKERB may harm an unborn baby.
-If you become pregnant during treatment with TYKERB, tell your doctor as soon as possible.
+- are pregnant or plan to become pregnant.
+TYKERB can harm your unborn baby.
+You should not become pregnant while taking TYKERB.
+Tell your doctor right away if you become pregnant during treatment with TYKERB.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal and dietary supplements.
-TYKERB and many other medicines may interact with each other.
-Your doctor needs to know what medicines you take so he or she can choose the right dose of TYKERB for you.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+TYKERB may affect the way other medicines work, and other medicines may affect the way TYKERB works.

 Especially tell your doctor if you take:

-- antibiotics and anti-fungals (drugs used to treat infections)
+- antibiotics and anti-fungal medicines (used to treat infections)

-- calcium channel blockers (drugs used to treat certain heart disorders or high blood pressure)
+- medicines used to treat heart problems or high blood pressure

 Know the medicines you take.
-Keep a list of your medicines with you to show your doctor.
-Do not take other medicines during treatment with TYKERB without first checking with your doctor.
+Keep a list of your medicines with you to show your doctor and pharmacist when you get a new medicine.
+Do not take other medicines during treatment with TYKERB without first talking with your doctor.